MetaphorData/connectors/metaphor/oracle/README.md

 ### Optional Configurations

-By default, the connector will connect using the default MySQL port 3306.
+By default, the connector will connect using the default Oracle port 1521.
 You can change it using the following config:

 ```yaml
 port: <port_number>